LiuYuML/NT-VOT211/misc/evaluation server/README.md

 ## Find our challenge
 Once you have an `EvalAI` account, you can access our challenge through this [link](https://eval.ai/web/challenges/challenge-page/2375/).

-## transform your raw results into .json file
+## Transform your raw results into .json file
+Here, we provide a